prismicio-community/php-kit/README.md

 ### Changelog

 Need to see what changed, or to upgrade your kit?
-Check out [this kit's changelog](changelog.md).
+We keep our changelog on [this repository's "Releases" tab](https://github.com/prismicio/php-kit/releases).

 ### Contribute to the kit